Q-dimi/return_tests/README.md

 ## How To Configure

 Inside 'build.js', add file names to the configure.all_functions_to_test array.
 The file names come from the '/functions' folder.
-Each added is a single function or set of different functions tested dependent on config in the file.
+Each added file is the representation of a set of functions that need testing.

 ```js
 const configure = {